Illustration by Tracy Dai

 - How much space should we devote to each section?

-Here are a few simple tips that will help you make this work more efficient:
+Here are a few simple tips that will help you make this work more efficiently:

 - Start with content strategy.
-Conduct content inventory to understand what content you have right now in your design.
-Research your business and user needs, and evaluate all content that you have according to the needs of users and business goals.
+Research your business and user needs and evaluate all content that you have according to the needs of users and business goals.